 Do I need to be an experienced mountain biker to go on this trip?

-Climate Ride Iceland is a challenging, multi-day mountain biking experience that takes place in remote areas on gravel roads and single-track trails.
+Climate Ride Iceland is a challenging, multi-day off-road experience that takes place in remote areas, mostly on gravel roads.
+We recommend a mountain bike or sturdy hybrid.
 While you don’t have to be an expert mountain biker, we recommend doing at least some of your training on a mountain bike.
 You should be comfortable riding on packed gravel and should be generally physically fit.
-There are a couple of sections on various days that are somewhat technical and may turn into a hike-and-bike for many of the riders, but overall if you’re a strong cyclist and have some experience riding mountain bikes, you will be just fine.
+There are a couple of sections on various days with steep hills that are somewhat technical and may turn into a hike-and-bike for many of the riders, but overall if you’re a strong cyclist and have some experience riding mountain bikes, you will be just fine!

 How much is Registration, and what does it include?

 The registration fee is $150.
-This event is fully-supported, which means our local outfitter will take care of all the details.
+This event is fully-supported, which means our local outfitter and Climate Ride will take care of all the details.
 All you have to do is show up and ride (although they’d love it if you pitched in washing dishes!).
 Here's a short list of what's included:

 - On-route support, including a SAG vehicle and expert local guides.

 - Overnight lodging each night at mountain huts.
-(Hotel options are not available on this departure).
+(Hotel options are NOT available for this departure).

 - Daily luggage transport to the next hut (you don't have to bike with your gear!).